-species is shown in Fig. (1d) with a very modest standard deviation.
+Data on trophic biomass and population growth rate were also collected from Fig.1(c)'s runs.
+Fig.2(a) shows the total biomass for each trophic level.
 More importantly, we see here that the plant is about two and four times more abundant in orders of magnitude than herbivore and carnivore respectively.
-(The standard deviations for the trophic biomasses are not shown since they are also modest in magnitude comparable to that of the all-trophic total from Fig. (1d)).
-The bottom panel of Fig. (2a) shows the growth rates dX/dt in absolute value for living species only (with biomass $\geq 10^{-4}$).
+The bottom panel of Fig.2(a) shows the growth rates dX/dt in absolute value for living species only (with biomass $\geq 10^{-4}$).
 All rates are averaged over the last 25 time units of the population dynamics.
 It clearly shows that equilibrium steady states are expected for the foodweb.